I started my current sandbox campaign in late 2022.

 Glani: a prosperous city in the region, but occasionally attacked by native clans.
 Duke Darvon.

-Aplos: the largest city in the region, dominated by a large cathedral, with somewhat labyrinthine streets.
+Aplos: the largest city in the region, famous for its large cathedral, with somewhat labyrinthine streets.
 Cardinal Godebert lifted Pete’s curse and spoke about the Heretic.
 You rescued the Cardinal during the siege of Glani.

 To sum it up, if you want more advice: TAKE NOTES and KEEP THINGS ORGANIZED.

 Anyway, that is what I've got for now.
-Let me know if you have any questions so I can expand this further in part II!
+Let me know if you have any questions so I can expand this further in an eventual part II!

 How in depth do you describe each hex as the PCs travel through it?